MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/sales/managing-project-price-lists.md

 ## Tracking costs

-Project Opertaions tracks costs for the use of human resource time on projects.
-It also tracks costs for other expenses that are incurrred during hte project, such as travel expenses.
+Project Operations tracks costs for the use of human resource time on projects.
+It also tracks costs for other expenses that are incurred during the project, such as travel expenses.

 Like bill rates, cost rates for human resources are also set up using price lists.
 Here are the main differences in the behavior of the cost price list and sales price list: